OpenEvalProject/evals/manuscripts/elife-78169/v3/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/78169/elife-78169-fig2-v3.jpg)

-**Figure 2.:** Macaca mulatta) and 9 other extant sister species in the Macaca genus.The 10 species shown in different colors represent a complete monophyletic group, with the exception of Macaca leucogenys, which is missing because its complete range information is not yet known with high confidence.
+**Figure 2.:** The 10 species shown in different colors represent a complete monophyletic group, with the exception of Macaca leucogenys, which is missing because its complete range information is not yet known with high confidence.
 Rhesus macaques (blue shaded area) have the largest natural range of any non-human primate, which stretches from Afghanistan in the west, through Pakistan, India, Nepal, Bangladesh, Bhutan, Myanmar, Thailand, Laos, Vietnam, and across a large swathe of China in the east.
 Figure based on ICUN Red List species range estimates.

 ## Intra-specific diversity and variation